|The Place to find Exam Skills at work|

 I will be sharing my pesonal experiences, but you will also find that the research is informed by professional experience, rather than irrelevant educational theories.

-In my experience of 30 years of teaching English and the Arts, in Schools and in the University sector, these are the most common reasons for poor results:
+In my experience of 30 years of teaching English in Schools and in the University sector, these are the most common reasons for poor results:

 1. Anxiety based on lack of confidence, poor planning and fear of the unknown

 2. Lack of familiarity with past exam questions